StackVista/stackstate-docs/configure/topology/tagging.md

 ### Configuration Files

-The hostname \(tag key `host`\) is assigned automatically by StackState Agent V2.
+The hostname \(tag key `host`\) is assigned automatically by Rancher Observability Agent V2.
 To customize the hostname, use the Agent configuration file, `stackstate.yaml`:

 ```yaml
 # Set the hostname (default: auto-detected)